bisen-is-me/Autonomous-Mobile-Robotics-Project/README.md

 * `interactive_tools` are customized tools to interact with gazebo and your robot
 * `jackal_description` contains the modified jackal robot model descriptions
-* `me5413_world` the main pkg containing the gazebo world, and the launch files

 **Note:** If you are working on this project, it is encouraged to fork this repository and work on your own fork!